-In 2017 we are focussing on part of Carnegie’s 1896 route as well as some of the 1892 Elder Expedition led by Larry Wells, Frank Hann also plodded through the same area early in the 1900s & we’ll have a look for some of Frank’s sites as well.
-The north west of the vast Great Victoria Desert is a mixture of landscapes; some sandhills, some undulations and quite a few isolated ranges and scattered hills.
-Hidden away in these features are the water sources the explorers found & used as they passed through.
+In 2018 we are focussing on parts of the Great Victoria Desert that have not been determined as Native Title areas.
+The north-west & western areas of the vast Great Victoria Desert are a mixture of landscapes; some sandhills, some undulations and many isolated ranges and scattered hills.
+Hidden away in these features are the water sources the explorers found & used as they passed through; John Forrest, David Carnegie, Frank Hann, Larry Wells & HW Hill to name a few.
 Obviously these places were very well known to the local people, the nomadic Aboriginals.
-Even now these features do not have roads or tracks to them so the only way to see & explore them is to travel across country through the bush the hard way.
-We anticipate 600-700 kms of off-track travel.
+Even now most of these features do not have roads or tracks to them so the only way to see & explore is to travel across country through the bush the hard way.
+We anticipate 600-700kms of off-track travel.
 The remainder will be a mixture of reasonable roads, good tracks and overgrown wheeltracks.
-This will be an extremely interesting trip for those keen on explorers, natural history, Aboriginal culture and doing something different.
+This will be an extremely interesting trip for those keen on early explorers, prospectors, natural history, Aboriginal culture and doing something different.

 Detailed maps of our intended route and other details will become available as the off-track navigation for the trip takes shape.
-If you have any questions drop us a line.
+If you have any questions at all drop us a line.

 Information will be supplied about off-track travel and